 The sound design is fantastic for the most part.
 The sound effects are clear and accurate.
 Hearing the differences your footsteps make when you walk over well-worn trails, crunch over fallen leaves, and plod across old wooden floorboards is remarkable and adds to the immersion.
 The sounds of the forest as a whole are incredible.
 I highly recommend playing this with headphones on, as doing so will make you feel like you’re really there.
 Exploring the woods and hearing something crunch behind you or whispers from unseen forces makes this came truly chilling at times.

 There are a couple giant flaws in the sound department though.
 Daniel’s voice actor delivers a bewildering and erratic performance.
 He often times is angry and overly hostile for no apparent reason, especially in the beginning.
-He calms down and behaves normally after a while, but even then there are still plenty of times he’ll be talking to someone and go from sane to irrationally heated for no reason and then bounce back just as quickly.
-There’s also a couple times when Daniel will be going to his next major destination and a song with someone fully singing will start playing very loudly.
+He calms down and behaves normally after a while, but even then there are still plenty of times he’ll be talking to someone and go from sane to irrationally heated for no reason, only to bounce back just as quickly.
+There’s also a couple times when Daniel will be going to his next major destination and a song with a full vocal performance will start playing very loudly.
 It feels so out of place when this happens because it seems to come out of nowhere.
 Then it’s just over and you’re back to the natural sounds of the forest.
 It was so jarring the first time it happened that I actually started laughing.
 It was an odd choice to say the least.

 Someday You’ll Return took me by surprise.
 I was interested in this game from the trailer and it managed to impress me in almost every way.
 It blows my mind that it was made by only two people!
 There are some problems with the pacing, especially when you get lost in the forest or stuck on a puzzle, but the story is so compelling you’ll have to see it through to the end.
 It’s one of those games that sticks with you long after it’s over.
 The way the story unfolds and is presented to you is brilliant.
 The stealth sections can be really annoying and Daniel’s voice actor is all over the place, but the mystery is too intriguing to let those few issues ruin the experience.
 If you’re a fan of horror, exploration, and puzzle games, then you absolutely shouldn’t let Someday You’ll Return pass you by.